Teals53/hayday-bot/README.md

 # THE PROJECT IN THE MAINTAIN AND CURRENT VERSION HAS BEEN REMOVED BECAUSE IT'S NOW SHIT AF.
 WILL BE UPDATED WHEN THE NEW VERSION IS AVAILABLE.
+YOU CAN CHECK PICTURES BELOW THERE.
 STAY TUNED.

 # 🌾 Hayday Bot - Automated Farm Management Tool